 4 EVENTS AFTER THE REPORTING PERIOD

-The Statement of Accounts have been authorised for issue by the Treasurer to the Fire and Rescue Authority on the TBC.
-Events after the reporting period are those taking place between the end of the reporting period (31st March 2022) and the date when the financial statements are authorised for issue TBC.
+The Statement of Accounts have been authorised for issue by the Treasurer to the Fire and Rescue Authority on the 17th October 2022.
+Events taking place after this date are not reflected in the financial statements or notes.